0x1NotMe/devils-advocate/projectOutline.md

 - Reduce emotional escalation in discussions.
 - Provide a safe and ethical conversational AI experience.
 - Ensure transparency by making it clear the bot has no personal opinions.
-- Play devil’s advocate within ethical boundaries to encourage self-reflection.
+- Play devil's advocate within ethical boundaries to encourage self-reflection.

 ### 3. **Functionality**